Signal Iduna Park: Borussia Dortmund’s Yellow Walled home

 By car: Lying just to the south of Dortmund, the Signal Iduna Park is easily accessible from all directions thanks to Germany’s impressive Autobahn network.
 The A40/B1 provides access from the west or east, while the A54 serves those coming in from the south as well as the north through the city.

-Long-distance ICE trains regularly serve Dortmund Hauptbahnhof (central station) from the east and south.
+By train: Long-distance ICE trains regularly serve Dortmund Hauptbahnhof (central station) from the east and south.
 IC services also arrive from northern destinations.
 From Hauptbahnhof there are local trains that go to the Signal Iduna Park station or you can use the U-Bahn to Westfalenhalle or Stadion.
-The cost of using public transport within the city is included in any Matchday tickets, but this does not include ICE/IC services.
+The cost of using public transport within the city is included in matchday tickets, but this does not include ICE/IC services.

 Tickets